 In its infancy, human resources was simply an administrative function that focused on an organization’s personnel-related and compliance needs: Maintaining compliance, hiring employees, managing benefits and putting out metaphorical fires.

 Today, the best-in-class companies know that HR teams utilizing strategic human resource management frameworks are a crucial part of a successful business strategy.

-When executed as a part of your overall business strategy, human resources can be a revolutionary force within your organization that aligns each department with your company’s goals, steering it towards success and growth.
+When executed as a part of your overall business strategy, well planned HR policies can be a revolutionary force within your organization that aligns each department with your company’s goals, steering it towards success and growth.
 Let’s take a look at what exactly strategic HR entails, and how to implement it in your overall business development.

 What Is Strategic Human Resource Management?

 Strategic human resource management (Strategic HRM) is the incorporation of PeopleOps in the overall goals and long-term development of an organization.
 It involves making HR managers strategic business partners who partner with leaders in comprehensive goals to facilitate the continued growth of the organization through human resource management.

 The major difference between traditional HR and strategic HR is this: Strategic HR goes beyond the human resource requirements the company has today, and looks at the future need for expertise.
 Strategic HR teams recruit and upskill workers based on the projected growth and needs of the company, thereby creating a workforce that is partial to its progress, not reactive to it.